UPDATED: AUGUST 08, 2023 | 1 MIN READ

 In certain states, accidents can affect your auto insurance premium even if you were not at fault.
 However, the surcharge would be considerably less than if the accident was your fault.

 It’s best to compare insurance providers to determine the different regulations regarding surcharges that may affect your finances regarding their auto insurance policies.

-After claiming an auto accident on your auto insurance policy, you receive a rate increase.
+You receive a rate increase after claiming an auto accident on your auto insurance policy.
 This increase is due to being considered high risk; you can do a few things to reduce the rate increase.

 Some recommended actions include reducing your coverage amounts, raising the deductible, checking your discounts, and working on increasing your credit score.

 All states have a minimum liability coverage amount.
 You can lower your auto insurance policy limits to these minimums for the time needed to clean up your driving history.
 You can also raise your deductible to reduce auto insurance costs.

 Discounts on your auto insurance policy can reduce the insurance rates.
 Many discounts include bundling your homeowners and auto insurance policies with the same company.
 There are good student discounts and safe driver discounts if you use the auto insurance company’s monitoring device.
 These devices plug into your vehicle and record your driving patterns.

 In most states, your credit score is a consideration when purchasing auto insurance.
 If you have poor credit, your auto insurance premium will likely be higher than someone with a good credit score.

 How long do accidents stay on your record in Colorado?

 In Colorado, accidents stay on your driving record for three years.
 Depending on the severity of the charge, tickets can remain on your record for an average of seven years.